Physical Review Letters

 An effective quantum theory of gravitation in which gravity weakens at energies higher than ∼10−3 eV is one way to accommodate the apparent smallness of the cosmological constant.
 Such a theory predicts departures from the Newtonian inverse-square force law on distances below ∼0.05 mm.
 However, it is shown that this modification also leads to changes in the long-range behavior of gravity and is inconsistent with observed gravitational lenses.

 Caldwell, R. R. and Grin, Daniel, "Lower Limit to the Scale of an Effective Quantum Theory of Gravitation" (2008).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2009.